AdaCore/spark2014/docs/alfa/ch8.rst

 Use Clauses
 -----------

-Use clauses are not by themselves in Alfa or not.
+Use clauses are always in Alfa.

 Renaming Declarations
 ---------------------